WebAssembly/spec/spectec/test-prose/TEST.md

       b) Pop the current frame from the stack.
       c) Push the value (REF.EXN_ADDR a) to the stack.
       d) Execute the instruction THROW_REF.
   d.
-Else if the top of the stack is a HANDLER_, then:
+Else if not the top of the stack is a HANDLER_, then:
+    1) Throw the exception instr_u0 as a result.
+  e.
+Else:
     1) Push the values val* to the stack.
     2) Let (HANDLER_ n { catch_u1* }) be the current context.
     3) If instr_u0 is of the case REF.EXN_ADDR, then: